Siddh-2006/SatQuery_AI/docs/05-datasets.md

 training, and independent evaluation.
 They should not be treated as one
 dataset: the indexed BigEarthNet archives power the application data path, while the BiTemporal workstream trains and evaluates a temporal specialist on its own question-answering data.
-Other datasets and benchmarks are recorded as the selected basis for specialist work that is not yet enabled in the tool registry.
+The benchmark and taxonomy datasets support the integrated specialist capabilities.

 For model and metric interpretation, see [03-models-and-metrics.md](03-models-and-metrics.md).
 For implementation details about patch resolution, see [02-technical-approach.md](02-technical-approach.md).